(Read the information on this page to learn how to prepare for and schedule an appointemnt or attend a drop-in advising session.)

 First-Year/Freshman Advising: Starting your pre-health track on the right foot is incredibly important to us, which is why we recommend that freshman/first-year students and those students who are newly considering careers in healthcare consider first taking advantage of the tools and resources offered through Career Services.
 Career Services has a number of assessments and tools that students can utilize to help them gain a better understanding of their personal strengths, interests, and values.
 We also encourage students to meet with a Career Services Counselor who can then help students understand how their current knowledge, interests, and skills might lend themselves to a variety of careers, including those in healthcare.
 Once students begin to settle on a career (or careers) in healthcare that they feel is right for them, we encourage them to meet with either a staff or peer pre-health advisor at least two times during their first year at UCSB, ideally during the fall quarter and prior to the end of the spring quarter.
 During these initial meetings we will discuss your overall experience at UCSB, help find student organizations and other meaningful activities to take part in, and keep you aware of your competitiveness.
 We start to discuss how you are or will address the questions “Can I do it?” and “Should I do it?”
 You should begin a journal in which you document and reflect on your experiences as an undergraduate pre-health student.
 You will add to this journal throughout your time at UCSB.
 Lastly, you may schedule an appointment or attend drop-in advising hours.

 Second-Year/Sophomore Advising: By this time, students should have met with a staff pre-health advisor at least once during their first year, have taken the first sequence of introductory science courses (typically the General Chemistry series), and have begun to get involved on campus.
-Additionally, students will have--or will soon--spend time shadowing a professional in their intended field.
+Additionally, many students will have--or will soon--spent time shadowing a professional in their intended field or volunteered in a clinical setting.
 While it is difficult to plan out an individualized academic plan that will not change in future quarters, we will discuss current and remaining prerequisite course requirements and review progress toward completing remaining General Education courses.
 Lastly, we will discuss extracurricular experiences that you are considering (shadowing, clinical experiences, volunteering, research).
 Continue to add to and reflect on your experiences in your journal.

 Third-Year/Junior Advising: By your junior year, you should have had several meetings with a pre-health advisor and should also have a good understanding of your level of competitiveness as an applicant (based on grades and extracurricular involvement up to this point).
 This year, you will begin to self-assess and determine, with the suggestions of your pre-health advisor, your readiness for your entrance exam and application to professional school.
 Part of this conversation will be focused on whether or not you want to or should take a gap year (or more) and requesting letters of recommendation.